ailuropoda0/deviot-learning-labs/labs/mobile-deviot/6-build.md

 ### 3. Activate the project and Test it
 - Don't forget to activate your project by clicking the switch on the sidebar.

 The following video is the demo for this program.
 As the phone is being shaken, the flashlight of the phone is turned on.
+And as I stop shaking, the flashlight is turned off.

 ![Figure](assets/images/6-3-demo.gif)

 ## Conclusion
-Now you can connect your smartphone to DevIoT, and build your IoT program.
-You can connect other devices, and build more complicated program.
+Now you can connect your smartphone to DevIoT, and build your IoT program using the phone.
+If you connect other devices, then you are able to build more complicated program.